MJKWoolnough/tvdb/README.md

 }
 ```

-Search is a representation of the data returned from a tv show search
+Search is a representation of the data returned from a tv show search.

 #### type Series